aribouius/jsonapi-react/README.md

 The `JSON:API` specification offers numerous benefits for writing and consuming REST API's, but at the expense of clients being required to manage complex schema serializations.
 There are [several projects](https://jsonapi.org/implementations/) that provide good `JSON:API` implementations, but none offer a seamless integration with `React` without incorporating additional libraries and/or model abstractions.

 Libraries like [react-query](https://github.com/tannerlinsley/react-query) and [SWR](https://github.com/zeit/swr) (both of which are fantastic, and obvious inspirations for this project) go a far way in bridging the gap when coupled with a serialization library like [json-api-normalizer](https://github.com/yury-dymov/json-api-normalizer).
-But both require a non-trivial amount of configuration for cache invalidation and state updates, both of which can be abstracted away when working with a defined schema.
+But both require a non-trivial amount of cache invalidation configuration, given resources can be returned from any number of endpoints.

 ## Support
 - React 16.8 or later